webdeveric/wp-starter/readme.md

 ### Local development

 Run `composer setup-hooks` to setup the git `pre-commit` hook.
-It will check coding standars and run tests when you commit.
+It will check coding standards and run tests when you commit.

 I've included a [Dockerfile](Dockerfile) that is based on `php:7.2-apache`.
-Some additional modules, such as APC and APCu are also installed.
+Some additional modules, such as Xdebug, APC, and APCu are also installed.

-A sample DB is also included.
-It will be created when you build.
+A sample DB will be imported the first time you build.
 The WordPress username and password are both `wp`.

 To get started, run `make install` then `make dev`.